leokorma/DayRideWP/README.md

 DayRide
 ============

-Windows Phone 7 App for user management.
+Windows Phone 7 App for driving school users management.

+ * There should be several type of user roles: Admins, Teachers, Students.
+ * Conditional app, so depending the user role, app shows different content.

 Requirements: